AdeiTech-star/JavaProblems/README.md

 # JavaProblems
 This is a range of java problems.
-Find question in the readme txt
+Find question within the codes :)